MadenedDM/circly/README.md

 # Dream Features
 I want to / plan to add these features but my own laziness and stupidity stands in the way:
+- Match the contents of [Yet Another Roguelike Tutorial - Written in Python 3 and TCOD](https://rogueliketutorials.com/tutorials/tcod/v2/) except in the crazy design of this
-- Multithreading
+- This list
 - The actual game
-- This list